Summer Alpine Bags

 February 10, 2011

 Just wanted to quickly pick your brains on sleeping bags.
-At the minute I have two sleeping bags, one is a light weight RAB quantum 250 and my other is a RAB summit 900.
-I tend to sleep quite warm so for summer alpine routes I’ve got a couple of options one is that i use my quantum 250 with a light weight bivi bag (would this put me at risk from getting very cold/dead?) or i could use my quantum 250 with my shiny silver survival bag thing wich would increase the warmth and it’d hopefully give me some potection from the elements.
-My final option which is my least favorite is to buy a warmer bag and a bivi bag.
+At the minute I have two sleeping bags, one is a lightweight RAB quantum 250 and my other is a RAB summit 900.
+I tend to sleep quite warm so for summer alpine routes I’ve got a couple of options one is that I use my quantum 250 with a lightweight bivvy bag (would this put me at risk from getting very cold/dead?) or I could use my quantum 250 with my shiny silver survival bag thing which would increase the warmth and it’d hopefully give me some protection from the elements.
+My final option which is my least favourite is to buy a warmer bag and a bivi bag.

 Thanks a lot.